quantumlib/Cirq/docs/dev/gates.md

 4. If the `__repr__` is cumbersome, gates should specify a `_repr_pretty_` method.
-This method will be used preferentially by Jupyter notebooks, ipython, etc.
+This method will be used preferentially by Jupyter notebooks, iPython, etc.

 5. Gates should specify an `_apply_unitary_` method.
 This is not necessary for single or two qubit gates, but it is a huge